apache/activemq-artemis/docs/user-manual/en/security.md

     the `ou=Group,ou=ActiveMQ,ou=system` node.

 -   `roleName` - specifies the attribute type of the role entry that contains the name of the role/group (e.g. C, O, OU, etc.).
-If you omit this option, the role search feature is effectively disabled.
+If you omit this option the full DN of the role is used.

 -   `roleSearchMatching` - specifies an LDAP search filter, which is applied to the subtree selected by `roleBase`.
     This works in a similar manner to the `userSearchMatching` option, except that it supports two substitution strings,